AshrayaDargarh/student-courses-client/README.md

 # React + Vite

+To run this app into your local machine
+- clone this repo.
+- npm install
+- npm run dev
+After following these steps this application will run on your local machine

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: